saurabh0719/saurabh0719/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Find out more about me :
+Find out more about me (with npm installed) :
 ```sh
 $ npx saurabh0719
 ```